-Table 10 - One Year Goals for Affordable Housing by Support Type
+Table 9 - One Year Goals for Affordable Housing by Support Type

-In addition to the households served by Habitat's Home Repair Program, CDBG will support one public facility housing project with CDBG in the 2023-24 program year: updating electricity systems at Youth Shelters' Transitional Living Program, which provides transitional housing to about 25 youth per year.
-Furthermore, the City estimates that \$200,000 of program income will be generated over the program year and utilized for mortgage assistance loans administered by Homewise and the SF Community
+CDBG will support Habitat's Home Repair Program.
+The City estimates that \$200,000 of program income will be generated over the program year and utilized for mortgage assistance loans administered by Homewise and the SF Community Housing Trust.

-Housing Trust.